BritishGeologicalSurvey/disolv/README.md

 ## Running the model

-DiSolver can be imported and run as follows:
+DISOLV can be imported and run as follows:

-    import disolver
+    import disolv
-    disolver.run(InDirectory, OutDirectory, calibrate='False', convertFEC='False')
+    disolv.run(InDirectory, OutDirectory, calibrate='False', convertFEC='False')

 The first and second arguments are the file paths to the input and output directories. *Calibrate* refers to whether the model is being run in forward ('False') or inverse ('True') mode, and *convertFEC* indicates whether the initial condition has been given in fluid electrical conductivity (μS cm<sup>−1</sup>) and must be converted to concentration (in kg m<sup>−3</sup>) (‘True’) or whether it has been given as a concentration (‘False’).

-If DiSolver is run in inverse mode, the optimization method can be chosen in the final argument:
+If DISOLV is run in inverse mode, the optimization method can be chosen in the final argument:

-    disolver.run("Input", "Output", calibrate='True', convertFEC='False',method='SLSQP')
+    disolv.run("Input", "Output", calibrate='True', convertFEC='False',method='SLSQP')

 ## Output